• Skip to primary navigation

 Green tomatoes are a key ingredient to my American Southern Sofrito.
 Grow your own if you can!

-Amounts for the following ingredients are completely flexible.
-Feel free to adjust these to your liking.
+Amounts for the following ingredients are completely flexible, so adjust to your liking.

 • celery